ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_multiple_vars.rst

 #.
 Controlling the elements in cgeniepy.GriddedDataVis object

+#.
+Using CommunityPalette to get a pretty color palette

 ..
-GENERATED FROM PYTHON SOURCE LINES 16-32
+GENERATED FROM PYTHON SOURCE LINES 18-39